Pillar Guide

 Web-Native BIM: Collaboration Without Barriers

-Web-native BIM brings live models to the browser so every stakeholder can collaborate instantly.
-It removes install friction, speeds onboarding, and keeps model context available on any device.
+Web-native BIM brings supported models to the browser so stakeholders can review context without specialist desktop installs.
+It removes install friction, speeds onboarding, and keeps model context available across project workflows.

 What "Web-Native" Really Means